-The Great French Revolution Timeline one of the most important events in the modern history of the world lasted from 1789 until 1799.
+The Great French Revolution Timeline is one of the most important events in the modern history of the world that lasted from 1789 until 1799.
 The Revolution didn’t just take place in 1789.
 It actually lasted for several years, with far more violent and momentous events taking place in the years.

 A major transformation of the social and political system of France from an absolute monarchy to a republic based on the principle of citizenship and inalienable rights.